YusufAhmedjeelani/YusufAhmedjeelani/README.md

 Hello, I am Yusuf Ahmedjeelani.
-I am a sophmore at the University of Illinois at Chicago majoring in Computer Science.
+I am a cybersecurity analyst with a passion for programming.

 I am passionate about problem solving and programing.